 - The glymphatic system

 - A minimally invasive involving the introduction of instruments or other objects into the body diagnostic procedure performed by a neurosurgeon or interventional neuroradiologist where a catheter… Click the term to read more

 The presenters of our topics are physicians who were chosen because they have an interest in treating IIH and have participated in IIH research.
 They are experts in the fields of neurosurgery, neuroradiology, interventional neuroradiology, and ophthalmology.

 IIH is described as a rare condition but it is likely underdiagnosed.
 Reasons for its unfamiliarity in the medical community is because it does not have a known cause, therefore The term idiopathic is used when there is no detectable reason for something.
 Click the term to read more.
 When there are a group of symptoms that do not have a scientific cause, it is difficult to diagnose and treat.
 Currently the modified Dandy criteria is used to diagnose IIH but there are a number of people who do not quite meet this criteria but may still benefit from treatment that is given to those who do.

 Our mission is to increase awareness and promote research of IIH in hopes to find better treatment and a better understanding of this disabling condition.

-We look forward to seeing you at our first lecture, How to Build a Specialty Practice with Dr. Ricardo Komotar at 9am EST on January 23rd, 2023.
-We will update our website and social media with the subsequent topics, dates, and times.
+Our first lecture is geared towards physicians and features Dr. Ricardo Komotar presenting on How to Build a Specialty Practice (January 23 at 9am EST).
+Future lectures will be more patient-centered and we will update our website and social media with the subsequent topics, dates, and times.
 If you miss any of our live lectures, we will also be uploading the presentation on our website for you to visit at any time.